vitaly-t/vparse/README.md

 # vparse

-Simple Version Parser, for both Client and Server.
+Simple/smallest version parser, for both client and server.

-It is the minimum needed to parse a version string, when bringing in `semver` for that is an overkill.
+It is the minimum for parsing versions, when bringing in `semver` for that is an overkill.

 [![Build Status](https://travis-ci.org/vitaly-t/vparse.svg?branch=master)](https://travis-ci.org/vitaly-t/vparse)